Articles by City & Category

 First things first: because the museum caters to children under nine years old, no adults are allowed in without a child.
 The same thing goes for kids – no adults, no entry.

-Weekday hours are 9 AM to 4 PM every day but Wednesday (when it’s open from 9 AM to 7 PM), and from 10 AM to 5 PM on weekends.
-Admission for entry can be purchased on site at the museum, or with a Denver CityPASS, which allows you entry to a whole host of Denver’s top attractions at a discounted rate.
+For current hours of operation, please refer to the attraction's website.
+Admission for entry can be purchased on site at the museum, or with Denver CityPASS® tickets, which allows you entry to a whole host of Denver’s top attractions at a discounted rate.

 Plan Your Visit to the Children's Museum of Denver at Marsico Campus

 With so much to explore, it’s hard to decide what to do first.
 The exhibits are categorized into four groupings: Explore, Imagine, Investigate, and Create.
 Below, you’ll find the most popular exhibits in each group.

 This rough-and-tumble part of the Children's Museum of Denver includes a variety of physical activities, perfect for burning off some energy at the start of your visit.

 Kids can clamber up Altitude, a three-story man-made mountain whose peak affords one of the best views of the Rockies in Denver.
 If they’re feeling brave, kids can cross the swaying monkey bridge to explore the other side of the mountain, or even take a gondola ride that soars over towering pine trees.

 Pint-sized tots under 40" tall can explore the Box Canyon, an exhibit that includes a mini-boulder scramble and the opportunity to run through a waterfall without a drop of water touching you.
 The Explore exhibits include outdoor activities, so keep the weather in mind.